articblush/nvim/README.md

 })
 ```

-Or with vim script if u want (not able the posibility to disable tree contrast, or enable italics)
+Or with vim script if you want (not able the posibility to disable tree contrast, or enable italics)

 ```vim
 colorscheme articblush